Crane1195/DIYB0XX/Detachable Cable/README.md

 ![image](https://i.imgur.com/GE0oSzS.jpg)
 I ended up making a second one as I wasn't taking pictures as I went for the first one.
 As previously mentioned, it works without the NE8MC, but I'd still recommend it for a more secure connection.

-Once again, let me know on Discord in the 20XX Discord or direct message @Crane#1195 if you have any questions.
+Once again, let me know on Discord in my server or direct message @Crane#1195 if you have any questions.